 The Bottom Line: Should You Get a Private Land Loan in Florida?

 Ultimately, there are multiple ways in which you can get a private land loan in Florida.
-Keep in mind that each private lender has their own set of requirements and lending parameters that are specific to land.
-For this reason, it’s always recommended to schedule an introduction call with a lender to understand their requirements, before you apply.
+Keep in mind that each private lender has its own set of requirements and lending parameters that are specific to land.
+For this reason, it’s always recommended to schedule an introduction call with a lender to understand their requirements before you apply.

-Questions you can your land lender during an introduction call:
+Questions you can ask your land lender during an introduction call:

 • What type of land do you lend on?